West Ohio Camps - COVID-19

 Documents and Forms

-10-Day Self Health Assessment - Campers & Retreat Attendees - Please print this document to fill out daily and bring with you!
-For everyone's heatth and safety there can be no admission without completed document!
+10-Day Self Health Assessment - Campers & Summer Retreat Attendees - Please print this document to fill out daily and bring with you.
+There can be no admission without completed document.

 The information listed below is written mainly for our Summer Camp and Summer Retreat season campers and guests.

-If you are attending camp as a year round retreat, please be in contact with us as to how these health and safety procedures may be applied to your group.
+If you are attending camp as a year round retreat, please be in contact with us as to how these health and safety procedures apply to your group.

 Masks / Face Coverings